BCCL-IIITH/Workshop_Neuroimaging/index.md

 This workshop utilizes pre-coded packages or softwares that are easy to download and install.
 Mostly coded in Python, MATLAB, C++ etc. For hands on practicising, we can rely on Jupyter notebooks.
-All the content will be provided in Jupyter notebooks.
+All the content will be provided in Jupyter notebooks or bash scripts.

 # Skeleton of the workshop